clawpack/doc/doc/claw46to50.rst

 The `Makefile` is currently not converted properly -- a generic `Makefile` is added to the directory but must be customized to point to any local Fortran codes, for example.

+.. warning::  A number of other changes have been made such as reordering indices in `q` and `aux` array and changes to calling sequences of several subroutines including `qinit`, `setaux`, and the Riemann solvers.
+   These changes are not handeld by this script.
+   See :ref:`clawpack5`.